Peoplelytics

 While the numerical score provides an organized summary of overall opinions, it may fail to capture the experiences and emotions of employees.
 Additionally, there’s the risk of non-response bias, where employees who are particularly dissatisfied or disengaged may opt out of participating in the survey, skewing the results and potentially providing an inaccurate summary of employee satisfaction.

+Despite these drawbacks, eNPS surveys can be a valuable tool when used in conjunction with other employee engagement strategies.
 Ultimately, eNPS surveys are most useful when viewed as part of a broader toolkit for enhancing employee satisfaction and fostering a positive work culture.
-That’s why it’s important to send the surveys frequently throughout the year so you can gauge what changes are working and what changes are not working.
+That’s why it’s important to send the surveys at regular intervals throughout the year (1 – 4 times) so you can gauge what changes are working and what changes are not working.

 How to Increase Your eNPS Score